Catherine, Princess of Wales, announces she has cancer - KESQ

 London (CNN) — Catherine, Princess of Wales, revealed Friday she has been diagnosed with cancer and is in the “early stages” of treatment.

-The princess described the diagnosis as a “huge shock” in a video statement released on social media.
+The princess, known as Kate, described her diagnosis as a “huge shock” in a video statement released on social media.
 The news comes two months after she had temporarily stepped away from public life following what Kensington Palace said at the time was surgery for a non-cancerous abdominal condition.

 “In January, I underwent major abdominal surgery in London and at the time, it was thought that my condition was non-cancerous,” said Catherine, 42, who is married to the heir to the British throne, Prince William.